Race 2: Reception

 The soundtrack received positive critical reception.
 IBN Live gave it 4/5 stars saying, "Race 2's soundtrack is racy to the core.
-In a nutshell, the album is bound to be a hit.
+In a nutshell, the album is bound to be an All Time Blockbuster.
 Let's just hope the movie is as good as the soundtrack is!"
 Shresht Poddar, of Score magazine, gave the album 3/5 stars saying, "Personally, as a standalone album with no biases, it is enjoyable, but it could have done with better lyrics.
 The tracks are foot-tapping, and they would appeal to the masses.
 But if you compare it to Race, the album undoubtedly falls flat."